 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meeting on November 4, 2019.
-All members were present.
-Chancellor Betty A. Rosa was also present but did not vote on any case or action.
+Your Professional Practice Committee held its scheduled meeting on November 16, 2020.
+All members participated in the meeting by video conference call.
+Vice Chancellor T. Andrew Brown also participated but did not vote on any case or action.

 Professional Discipline Cases

-Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 4 cases.
-In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 33 consent order applications and 18 surrender applications be granted.
+Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 1 case.
+In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 24 consent order applications and 7 surrender applications be granted.

 MOTION FOR ACTION BY FULL BOARD

-Madam Chancellor and Colleagues: Your Professional Practice Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on November 4, 2019, copies of which have been distributed to each Regent.
+Vice-Chancellor and Colleagues: Your Professional Practice Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on November 16, 2020, copies of which have been distributed to each Regent.